 Low EMF producers.

 ‘background’ is the background EMF level at out house which is 7km out of town.
 It is very low at 3mV/m.
 The closest city to where we live, Dubbo (population 40,000) has a background EMF level between 50 and 150 mV/m.

 The EMF measurements above were all taken at the position of the user’s head in normal use, with the computer or portable device at a comfortable distance away.

 For the ‘Macbook @ user’s head’ a macbook was sitting on a stand on a desk at a comfortable position and the head was approx 0.4m away from the screen.
 WiFi was turned on.
-In most of these tests wifi is on.
-You can see the difference with iMac – idle and iMac – wifi.
+In most of these tests WiFi is on.
+You can see there is a big difference between iMac – idle and iMac – wifi.

 The iPad was being held by hand about the same distance from the head, with WiFi on.

 The iMac was at a desk and I was sitting in front of it with my head 0.5m from the screen, with WiFi on.